PaperMC/Paper/CONTRIBUTING.md

 ## Formatting

-All modifications to non-Paper files should be marked.
-The one exception to this is when modifying javadoc comments, which should not have these markers.
+All modifications to Vanilla files should be marked.

 - You need to add a comment with a short and identifiable description of the patch:
   `// Paper start - <COMMIT DESCRIPTION>`